bitvijays/bitvijays.github.io/source/_posts/2014-10-07-linux-essentials.markdown

 tee       : saves output in file as well as forward it. touch     : Create zero byte files, mainly used for changing the timestamps of the file. make      : If your program source file name is test.c/cpp, then you can directly write make test, this would compile the test.c/cpp program.
-Remember this it's a faster way. stat      : View detailed information about a file, including its name,size, last modified date, and permissons. uniq      : Report or omit repeated lines.
+Remember this it's a faster way. stat      : View detailed information about a file, including its name,size, last modified date, and permissions. uniq      : Report or omit repeated lines.
    -c     : prefix lines by the number of occurrences. (--count)
 {% endcodeblock %}